Zackpoppers/GolfForReal/README.md

     3. Cards 3–10 are worth their face value
     4. Jacks and Queens are worth 10 points
     5. Kings are worth zero points
-    6. A pair of equal cards in the same column is worth zero points for that column
+    6. A pair of equal cards in the same column/row is worth zero points for that column

 | Card | Points/Value |
 | --- | --- |